dev-mojtaba/Todo-Project/Todo Back/README.md

     - `Todo.ts`: Defines the Mongoose model `TodoModel` and sets a pre-save hook for UUID generation.
   - `routes/`
     - `index.ts`: Exports a router instance for handling API routes.
+    - `todo/`
+      - `create.ts`: Handles the creation of a new todo item.
+      - `get.ts`: Handles fetching todo items.
+      - `remove.ts`: Handles the deletion of a todo item.
+      - `update.ts`: Handles updating a todo item.
   - `schemas/`
     - `Todo.ts`: Defines the structure of a todo item using Mongoose schema.
   - `index.d.ts`: Defines the TypeScript type `Todo`.